 Need help finishing a trail project?
-National Trails Day is a great platform to recruit new volunteers.
-In 2017, an estimated 20,200 trail volunteers helped build and maintain nearly 800 miles of trail across the country.
+National Trails Day® is a great platform to recruit new volunteers.
+In 2019, an estimated 41,000 trail volunteers helped improve 869 miles of trail across the country.

-1. Event hosts facilitate a group trail activity
+1. Event hosts facilitate a (virtual or in-person) group trail activity

-Any non-motorized trail activity can be considered a National Trails Day event.
-Events can be simple group hikes or rides, they can be large community festivals or anything in between.
+Any non-motorized trail activity can be considered a National Trails Day® event.
+Events can be simple group recreational opportunities, trail service projects, or virtual events.

 Maintaining a comprehensive list of all NTD events enables the general public to easily search for events in their area.